Shiva-6302/money-manager-server/README.md

 # Money Manager - Backend API

-This is the Node.js/Express backend for the Money Manager application, designed for the GUVI/HCL Hackathon.
+This is the Node.js/Express backend for the Money Manager application

 ## 🛠️ Tech Stack
 - **Node.js & Express**: Server framework